quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Thus, we might expect that the spectrum of *de novo* mutations &mdash; that is, the frequency of each individual mutation type (C>T, A>G, etc.) &mdash; will differ between genomes that harbor either a mutator or wild-type allele at a given locus.
 Previously, we used quantitative trait locus mapping to discover candidate mutator alleles in the DNA repair gene *Mutyh* that increased the C>A germline mutation rate in a family of inbred mice known as the BXDs [@PMID:35545679;@PMID:33472028].

-In this study, we developed a new method to detect alleles that affect the mutation spectrum in biparental recombinant inbred lines (RILs).
+In this study, we developed a new method to detect alleles associated with mutation spectrum variation in biparental recombinant inbred lines (RILs).
 By applying this approach to mutation data from the BXDs, we confirmed the activity of the germline mutator locus near *Mutyh* and discovered an additional C>A mutator locus on chromosome 6 that overlaps *Ogg1* and *Mbd4*, two DNA glycosylases involved in base-excision repair [@PMID:17581577;@PMID:10097147].
-The effect of the chromosome 6 mutator allele depends on the presence of a mutator allele near *Mutyh*, and BXDs with both alleles have even higher C>A mutation rates than those with either one alone.
+The effect of the chromosome 6 mutator allele depends on the presence of a mutator allele near *Mutyh*, and BXDs with mutator alleles at both loci have even greater numbers of C>A mutations than BXDs with mutator alleles at either locus alone.

-Our new methods for analyzing mutation spectra reveal evidence of epistasis between eukaryotic germline mutator alleles, and may be applicable to mutation data from humans and other model organisms.
+Our new methods for analyzing mutation spectra reveal evidence of epistasis between germline mutator alleles, and may be applicable to mutation data from humans and other model organisms.